JawadElAmri/hangman/README.md

      Template file provided by AiCore
 - milestone_2.py

-    First task created initial variables of the game
+    First task set up initial variables of the game
 - milestone_3.py

-    Second task checked if the guessed character is in the word
+    Second task check if the guessed character is in the word
 - milestone_4.py

-    Third task created the game class
+    Third task create the game class
 - milestone_5.py

-    Final task created the game logic
+    Final task create the game logic

 ## License information
 My project is unlicensed